- risedronate sodium

 This medicinal product contains less than 1 mmol sodium (23 mg) per film-coated tablet, that is to say essentially 'sodium-free'.

 No formal interaction studies have been performed, however no clinically relevant interactions with other medicinal products were found during clinical trials.

-Concomitant ingestion of medications containing polyvalent cations (e.g. calcium, magnesium, iron and aluminium) will interfere with the absorption of Risedronate (see section 4.4).
+Concomitant ingestion of medicines containing polyvalent cations (e.g. calcium, magnesium, iron and aluminium) will interfere with the absorption of risedronate sodium (see section 4.4).

 There are no adequate data from the use of risedronate sodium in pregnant women.
 Studies in animals have shown reproductive toxicity (see section 5.3).
 The potential risk for humans is unknown.
 Studies in animal indicate that a small amount of risedronate sodium pass into breast milk.

 Risedronate sodium must not be used during pregnancy or by breast-feeding women.